Application for Work Permit

 ≤ 1 weekProcessing (most cases)

-S$5,000Bond (non‑MY)
+S$5,000Bond (non-Malaysian)

-S$60,000Min.
-MI / year
+S$60,000Min. insurance / year

 What is a Singapore Work Permit (foreign worker)?

-Not the same as the domestic worker permit If you are hiring a migrant domestic worker (MDW), use the MDW Work Permit category: Work Permit for foreign domestic worker.
+If you are hiring a migrant domestic worker (MDW), use the MDW Work Permit category.
+This guide covers the general Work Permit for foreign workers in sectors such as construction, manufacturing, marine, and services.

 Who is the Work Permit for?